-- novelty balloons (pirate ships in this pirate themed corporate marquee event)
+- balloons – pirate ships in this pirate themed corporate marquee event)

 Marquees can also be completely or partially blacked out, typically in combination with a starlight ceiling.

-The effect is dramatic and fun — ideal for an evening party with dancing.
+The effect is dramatic and fun — and popular for evening parties.

 Coloured lighting can enhance the effect by spreading washes of colour across the black.

 - Opening up the walls in summer: drawing back the walls allows the landscape around to be part of your decor while still enjoying the protection of a tent.
 See this question or this photo for more examples.

 - Windows: a similar outdoors effect can be achieved on colder days with lots of windows.

 The upper of the two window photos alongside shows Georgian style windows.
 The lower windows photo shows Panoramic windows which make a whole bay clear so you can enjoy a view unimpeded.

 See this photo for another example of lots of Georgian windows.
 Or this one of a funky party marquee for an unusual use of panoramic windows on a marquee attached to a house.

 - Poles: for traditional tents or on open sides of frame marquees, poles provide another opportunity to make a decorative statement.
 They can be draped with material, or garlanded with flowers, ribbons or what you will.